Cross-domain Compositing with Pretrained Diffusion Models: 2D IOU Implementation

 \section{\textbf{2D IOU Implementation}}

 In lack of a sufficient 3D ground-truth for evaluating results on internet-sourced images, we propose to apply 2D IoU as a proxy which allows us to take maximal leverage of the available information.
-It is determined over a 2D mask on internet-sourced input images and reconstructed model silhouette.
-We extract object masks from input images through saliency detection via $\text{U}^2\text{Net}$, and render SVR results under camera pose predicted by CamNet.
-Note that CamNet is a constitutional part of $\text{D}^2\text{IMNet}$ and it is retrained over each dataset upon testing.
-The input image mask and model silhouette are aligned with their geometric center, then the intersection over union between these two masks are determined.
-A sample 2D IoU measured over an internet-sourced image is shown in \cref{fig:2D IoU}.
-This metric only measures over 2D proxy and therefore does not fully capture the geometric quality of the result.
+This metric is determined over a 2D mask on internet-sourced input images and reconstructed model silhouette.
+We extract object masks from input images through off-the-shelf segmentation model SEEM \cite{zou2023segment}, and render SVR results under camera pose predicted by CamNet.
+The input image mask and model silhouette are aligned with their geometric center, then the intersection over union between these two masks is determined.
+A sample 2D IoU measured over several internet-sourced images is shown in \cref{fig:2D IoU}.
+This metric evaluates how faithful the reconstruction results are with respect to the input view-point.